 The stilt walker guides you on your journey along 11 stops in the Open-Air Museum.
 Who was Pieter Bruegel the Elder?
 What do his works tell us about daily life in the 16th century?
 And can you translate his oeuvre into contemporary life?
 You will discover all of that on the Bruegel Trail.

 The jester from the painting ‘The Fight Between Carnival and Lent’ leads you on a digital tow rope.
 Bruegel meets Pokémon Go and Snapchat in Bokrijk!
 An “augmented reality” hat will take you into a realistic model depicting a true example of the 16th century.
 An exciting search for missing objects from the painting awaits you.

-From 11 July to 1 September 2019, theatre company “Laika, theatre of the senses”, presents a daily family theatre ‘Bravo Mr Bruegel!’ after the example of the “rederijkers” (poets or verbal performance artists) of the past.
-A dazzling spectacle unfolds before your eyes, reflecting the scene in Bruegel’s well-known painting ‘The Fight Between Carnival and Lent’.
+Past summer, theatre company “Laika, theatre of the senses”, presented a daily family theatre ‘Bravo Mr Bruegel!’ after the example of the “rederijkers” (poets or verbal performance artists) of the past.
+A dazzling spectacle unfolded before your eyes, reflecting the scene in Bruegel’s well-known painting ‘The Fight Between Carnival and Lent’.

 INSPIRED BY BRUEGEL